How to value a business: 7 methods and examples (UK)

 Key takeaways

-• Apply multiple valuation methods to get the most accurate picture of your business worth, using earnings-based valuation for profitable service businesses, times-revenue for high-growth startups, and book valuation for asset-heavy companies like manufacturing or real estate.
+- Apply multiple valuation methods for the most accurate picture, using earnings-based for profitable service businesses, times-revenue for high-growth startups, comparable analysis for businesses in active M&A markets, and book valuation for asset-heavy companies.

-• Hire a chartered business valuator for high-stakes situations like selling your business, bringing on investors, or legal proceedings, as professional assessments provide credible, defensible valuations that hold up in negotiations and court.
+- Hire a chartered business valuator for high-stakes situations like selling, bringing on investors, or legal proceedings.

 What is a business valuation?

 Business valuation is the process of calculating your company's monetary worth.
-Knowing this figure helps you set realistic prices when selling, attract investors, secure loans, and plan for succession, especially in a market with significant merger and acquisition activity, with more than 62,000 mergers and acquisitions (M&A) deals worth $5.8 trillion completed in 2021 alone.
+This figure helps you set realistic prices when selling, attract investors, secure loans, and plan for succession.
+In 2021 alone, more than 62,000 mergers and acquisitions (M&A) deals worth $5.8 trillion were completed globally, showing just how active the market for buying and selling businesses can be.

-Common reasons you might need a business valuation:
+Common reasons you might need a business valuation include:

-• Sell your business: Set a realistic asking price based on evidence
+- Sell your business.
+Set a realistic asking price based on evidence when planning your exit strategy.

-• Seek investment: Show potential investors what your company is worth, especially as interest from institutional capital remains high, with private equity buyouts more than doubling in 2021
+- Seek investment.
+Show potential investors what your company is worth, especially as interest from institutional capital remains high.

 A business valuation provides an estimate, not a guaranteed selling price.
 The final price depends on negotiations, buyer demand, and market timing.